gualgual/GuaL/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?
+	- Agentless.
+There are no agents or software deployed on the clients/servers to work with Ansible.
+The connection can be done through the SSH or using the Python.
+	- To use the Ansible, configure, and deploy the infrastructure is very simple and it is English like the language used called YAML.
+	- The Ansible Playbook can be used to write programs or the modules and can be used to manage the IT without any downside

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._